 - Say and rest with the day’s prayer.

 Your guide on Hallow will lead you through each day of the novena.
 Rest with today’s intention to grow closer to God through the intercession of St. Thérèse of Lisieux.

 Glory be to the Father, to the Son, and to the Holy Ghost.
 As it was in the beginning, is now, and ever shall be, world without end.
 Amen.

 This novena is one of our upcoming Community Challenges, and we couldn’t be more excited to pray with you to grow our trust in God’s love for us.
-In the meantime, you can pray the Surrender Novena, the 54 Day Novena, the St. Joseph Novena, and the Divine Mercy Novena, and the Sacred Heart Novena with Jonathan Roumie, the actor who plays Jesus in The Chosen.
+In the meantime, you can pray the Surrender Novena, the 54 Day Novena, the Divine Mercy Novena, and other novenas on the app.
+Check out the “Novenas” tab to discover more 9-day prayers of intention.

 How to Pray: More Prayers

 - How to Pray the Seven Sorrows Rosary